 We’re afraid that it will be too hard to beat, and deep down you know He is with you, but all you can see is the enemy.
 All you can see is the issue, the thing that needs to be vanquished and it feels so big.
 We know God’s right there with us, we know He has lead us to this place – you’ve seen the pillar of cloud and the pillar of fire – but you still can’t see the way out.

 Moses doesn’t tell Joshua what the result will be, he also doesn’t explain why he is going to do this, he just tells Joshua to go.
-The bible doesn’t record a response, only that the next morning he goes out with the men he selected to fight.
+The Bible doesn’t record a response, only that the next morning he goes out with the men he selected to fight.
 He doesn’t have the whole picture, but he goes anyway.
 Moses heads up to the hill, and it still doesn’t make sense.

 There are some places He leads us where we have to pick up our own swords and do battle with some things that have come to the surface in our lives- maybe its an addiction, maybe it’s the way we are thinking, maybe it’s the words we are speaking, maybe it’s a relationship, maybe it’s some areas in our hearts that need to be taken back.

-I think this is what makes verse 14 stand out so much, the Lord tells Moses to write down what happened so that it would be remembered.
-But then He tells Moses to make sure Joshua hears about it, Joshua was there he had a first-hand experience of what transpired and yet God wants Moses to make sure that he hears.
+I think this is what makes verse 14 stand out so much in this story of Moses holding his arms up.
+The Lord tells Moses to write down what happened so that it would be remembered.
+But then He tells Moses to make sure Joshua hears about it, Joshua was there he had a first-hand experience of what transpired, and yet God wants Moses to make sure that he hears.
 Joshua had witnessed the battle in the front row seat, so why is it necessary to make sure he knows, isn’t that a bit obvious?
+“Hey Joshua, you won!”

-“Yeah I know, thanks…”
+“Yeah, I know, thanks…”

 Might it be that we get so caught up in fighting the battles we are facing that we miss what God’s done?
+Much like this story of Moses holding his arms up, we know we’ve been sent to fight this battle but it’s hard to see God’s hand in it.
 Even though we don’t understand, even when we can’t see Him, He has never left our side, in the thick of the battle He’s still providing, still meeting every need, the answer just doesn’t always look like we thought it would.

 So the Lord tells Moses to make sure that Joshua knows, tell him I was at work, and not only did I give you the victory over this battle but I am blotting out the name of who you just fought.
 I didn’t just promise you the battle, I am giving you the war.
-I didn’t just make you the over comer, I made you the victor.
+I didn’t just make you the overcomer, I made you the victor.
 That thing you’ve been wrestling with I already crushed it and I didn’t it in a way you never expected